 International applications are now open.
 Placements will start from February 2023 for international students.

 All students must submit their applications via the on-line application page.

 The Sheffield Children's Hospital is accepting applications for electives.
-There are currently no restrictions on dates or lengths of elective, however, it will be dependent on consultant availability.
+There are currently no restrictions on dates or lengths of electives.

-The Sheffield Teaching Hospitals NHS Foundation Trust has agreed to take three students per month for a four week period.
-We are now considering applications for February 2022 onwards.
+The Sheffield Teaching Hospitals NHS Foundation Trust has agreed to take two students per month for a four-week period, one UK medical student and one international student.
+We are now considering applications for February 2023 onwards.

-Elective periods will run for four weeks starting on the 1st Wednesday of each month.
+Elective periods will run for four weeks starting on the first Monday of each month.
 The Trust is not in a position to accommodate students whose elective time falls outside this period.

 Whilst we aim to have applications dealt with within three weeks, this process may take up to six weeks.

 Elective Placements are available as follows:

 - 2 May to 26 May 2023 (1 May is a bank holiday)